Criteria for attractive musical scales (overview)

 The fifth Let us first have a look at the fifth.
 It is a feature of practically all the musical scales of human cultures.
 Musical scales without this pure fifth do exist, but these musical scales strike me either as artificial and deliberately designed like the whole tone scales or rather uncommon like the Locrian mode.
 The blues scale makes use of the “blues note” – the “flat five”, a note close to the fifth known as the diminished fifth – but also uses the perfectly normal fifth.
 After the octave, the fifth is certainly the interval that occurs most

-The overtone series is not a muscal scale
+The overtone series is not a musical scale

 Real Constraints for Musical Scales